kballenegger/rack-json-logs/README.md

-Ever request will log a JSON object to the real *stdout*, containing the following (note: whitespace added here for clarity, in production it would only be a single line, for easier processig through tools like `grep`):
+Ever request will log a JSON object to the real *stdout*, containing the following (note: whitespace added here for clarity, in production it would only be a single line, for easier processing through tools like `grep`):

 ```json
 {